I’ll never forget the day I first saw her. Never. Best thing that ever happened in my life.

 And I know now you’re probably thinkin’ to yourself “Vinyl?
 Going to see a classical band?”
 Well yeah.
 So what?
 Hey, you wanted to know how things started out, so I’m tellin’ you how.
 Bear with me here, okay?

-The guy gives me a bit of a weird look, but bits are bits and mine are as good as anypony else's so he gives me a ticket and I head back to my digs and call it a day.
+The guy gives me a bit of a weird look, like he figures I'm just yanking his rein, but sees I'm serious, so he sells me a ticket.
+Bits are bits and mine are as good as anypony else's, right?
+The guy gives me another funny look and then just shrugs.
+Bits and ticket change hooves and I head back to my digs.

 Geez.
 There's something I never thought I'd hear myself say.

-So I get there and the ticket guy gives me a look over.
-I can tell he really doesn't wanna let me in - I can practically smell the sneer on him, which he wisely keeps to himself - but he sold me a ticket so he has to.
+So I get there and the ticket guy's standing out front.
+Not the same guy I bought the ticket from, but the guy who takes your ticket - the usher I think it's called.
+He breaks off from his...ushing, or whatever as I trot up to him, and gives me a look over.
+I can tell he really doesn't wanna let me in - I can practically smell the sneer on him, which he wisely keeps to himself - but I'd bought a ticket so he has to.

 Huffy little jerk.